 No…Student investigators are required to have a faculty member as the principal investigator of record.

 How long does a review take?

-The length of protocol review depends on adequacy of the information given to the ORC and IRB.
+The length of protocol review depends on adequacy of the information given to the North Texas Regional IRB.
 Incomplete or unclear information or research documents may delay the review process.
-The IRB as well as ORC must have sufficient time to carry out an effective and accurate review to ensure subject safety and compliance with federal regulations.
+The IRB must have sufficient time to carry out an effective and accurate review to ensure subject safety and compliance with federal regulations.

 For Exempt category research, review can range from 1-5 business days depending on the information given.
 In most cases, Expedited review can be completed within 5 – 7 working days, unless needed information is missing or incomplete.